Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     in which executors_num, agents_num and servers_num represent the value of smart.cmdlet.executors, the number of smart agents and the number of smart servers respectively.

+ 5. The cover dirs or ignore dirs should also be configured in hdfs-site.xml if user wants SSM to only monitor some HDFS dirs or just ignore some other HDFS dirs.
+    Please refer to the above Cover Dirs & Ignore Dirs section.

- 5. Click the Save Changes button
+ 6. Click the Save Changes button
- 6. Restart stale Services and re-deploy the client configurations
+ 7. Restart stale Services and re-deploy the client configurations

 ###  HDFS Storage types